 The unemployment rate is the number of unemployed persons expressed as a percentage of the labour force.
-The relationship between unemployment and property crime is well established and, generally, a one percent drop in unemployment rates leads to approximately a one percent drop in property crime.
-See footnote sixty-five.
-Violent crime and unemployment, on their own, tend to be unrelated.
-See footnote sixty-six.
+The relationship between unemployment and property crime is well established and, generally, a one percent drop in unemployment rates leads to approximately a one percent drop in property crime65.
+Violent crime and unemployment, on their own, tend to be unrelated66.

-Number Six: Participation in the Labour Force
+6.Participation in the Labour Force

-This Indicator is described as Participation in the Labour Force.
+Indicator: Participation in the Labour Force

-60.8%-Thunder Bay's labour force participation rate (May 2021) 64.5%-Ontario's labour force participation rate (May 2021) See footnote sixty-seven.
+60.8%-Thunder Bay's labour force participation rate (May 2021)

+64.5%-Ontario's labour force participation rate (May 2021)67